Feeds:

 16918893-71e383d90709bff8bbd7c25489b688ce_4a7ca53a-scaled

 During Eric’s life, Veronica lovingly called Eric’s supporters “Eric’s Twitter Army.”
-After witnessing first hand what the US healthcare system did to the De La Cruz family, Eric’s Twitter Army is there to fight for change in his name.
+After witnessing first hand what the US healthcare system did to the De La Cruz family, Eric’s Twitter Army is there to fight for healthcare in his name.
 They are there so a healthcare failure of this magnitude will not happen to another family.
 They believe in his memory and life.

 Join us.
 Follow @VeronicaDLCruz on Twitter.